-Your risk of blood clots increases during surgery, or if you will be in the hospital/health centre for any length of time.
+Your risk of blood clots increases if you are having surgery, or will be in the Hospital/Health Centre for any length of time.

-There are a number of steps your healthcare team can take to help reduce your risk of deep vein thrombosis before, after, and during your stay in hospital/health centre such as ensuring you are hydrated and encouraging you to be active.
-If you have any of these Risk Factors, Speak with your Doctor or Health Care Team as You May be at an Increased Risk for Blood Clots:
+There are a number of steps your health care team can take to help reduce your risk of deep vein thrombosis before, after, and during your stay in Hospital/Health Centre.
+They will make sure you have enough fluids so that you do not become dehydrated.
+They will also encourage you to move around as soon as you are able.

+If you have any of these Risk Factors, Speak with your Doctor or Health Care Team as you are at an Increased Risk for Blood Clots:

 - A Trauma or Injury

 - Hospital/Bed Confinement/Immobilization

 - Surgery

 - History of Blood Clots

 - Cancer

 - 60 years of Age or Older

 - Blood Disorders

-- Currently using Oral Contraception and/or Hormone Therapy containing Estrogen

 - Chronic Medical Condition (Diabetes, etc.)

 - Overweight

 - Pregnant

+- Currently using Oral Contraception and/or Hormone Therapy containing Estrogen